LORD OF LIFE LUTHERAN CHURCH

 A columbarium is a repository for cremated remains, organized into individual niches, with exterior identification of the person(s) inurned.

-Who will construct the columbarium?
+Who constructed the columbarium?

 Lenz Monument Company.

-Where will it be located?
+Where is it located?

-What materials will be used?
+What materials were used?

-How many niches will there be?
+How many niches are there?

 How many urns does a niche hold?